Functional Testing of PCB Assembly and PCBA FCT Costs

 Functional testing (FCT) can identify if PCB assemblies are working correctly before they are distributed.

-Is It Necessary to Conduct functionality Testing to
+Is It Necessary to Conduct Functional Testing for PCB Assembly?

-A PCB assembler doesn't process the functional test to your boards.
-When you get them, suddenly, an error occurs, your device has to be returned to the PCB assemblers to check and troubleshoot the error.
+A PCB assembler doesn't process the functional test on your boards.
+When you get them, suddenly, an error occurs, and your device has to be returned to the PCB assemblers to check and troubleshoot the error.

 Both you and the manufacturer are unhappy, as no one knows if the problem is with the assembler, the components, or the circuit designers.
 Things go into a dilemma.